odoo/documentation/content/developer/reference/backend/testing.rst

 Observing tours in a browser
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-There are two ways with different tradeoffs:
+There are three ways with different tradeoffs:

 ``watch=True``
 **************